tahoe-lafs/tahoe-lafs/docs/index.rst

 ..
 Please view a nicely formatted version of this documentation at http://tahoe-lafs.readthedocs.io/en/latest/

+   Please see the notes under "Organizing Tahoe-LAFS documentation" in docs/README.txt if you are editing this file.

 Tahoe-LAFS is a Free and Open decentralized storage system.
 It distributes your data across multiple servers.
 Even if some of the servers fail or are taken over by an attacker,